nesfit/ICS/Lectures/Lecture_04/Lecture.md

 ### Entity Framework Core Main Features
 * **Cross-platform** - EF Core is a cross-platform framework (Windows, Linux, Mac)
 * **Modelling** - creates an Entity Data Model (EDM) based on Plain Old CLR Object (POCO) entities with get/set properties of different data types (used when querying or saving entity data)
-* **Querying** - allows to use LINQ queries
+* **Querying** - allows LINQ queries
-* **Change Tracking** - keeps track of changes occurred to instances of your entities
+* **Change Tracking** - keeps track of changes made to instances of your entities
-* **Saving** - executes commands to the database based on the changes occurred to your entities
+* **Saving** - executes commands against the database based on changes made to your entities
-* **Concurrency** - uses Optimistic Concurrency by default to protect overwriting changes made by another user since data was fetched from the database
+* **Concurrency** - uses optimistic concurrency by default to protect against overwriting changes made by another user since data was fetched from the database
 * **Transactions** - automatic customizable transaction management
-* **Caching** - includes first level of caching out of the box (repeated querying will return data from the cache)
+* **Caching** - includes first-level caching out of the box (repeated queries can return data from the cache)
 * **Built-in Conventions** - follows conventions over the configuration programming pattern, and includes a set of default rules which automatically configure the EF model
 * **Configurations** - allows us to configure the EF model by using data annotation attributes or Fluent API to override default conventions
-* **Migrations** - set of migration commands to create or manage underlying database Schema
+* **Migrations** - set of migration commands to create or manage the underlying database schema

 +++
 ### Entity Framework Versions
 * [Differences](https://docs.microsoft.com/en-us/ef/efcore-and-ef6/)
-* Currently, there are two latest versions of Entity Framework
+* Currently, there are two major versions of Entity Framework
 * **Entity Framework**
   * Current version 6.x
   * "Old framework"